MetaSys-LISBP/IsoSim/doc/scalaflux_workflow.md

 ## Create results directory

 All results will be saved in your current working directory.
-To gather all results in a given subfolder (here `res_wf`):
+To create a subfolder (here `res_wf`) gathering all results:

 ```bash
 > wd <- "C:/Users/millard/Documents/GIT/IsoSim/IsoSim/models/example_network"